 Besides the dissemination through scientific journals (applied mathematics and nonlinear physics) and the formation of students and post-docs with a common language to tackle problems in nonlinear PDEs, we intend to develop a software platform for the experiments.
 The idea is to be able to simulate mathematical models with flexibility that allows changing in an interactive and user-friendly manner the important parameters, initial conditions and boundary conditions of the system.
 This way mathematical models of concrete experiments can be verified quickly.
 This should also help to develop deep intuition of the nonlinear mechanism in play, and allow for predictions to be made.
 Finally, such numerical platforms (nonlinear PDEs applets) can hopefully be adapted to new experiments.
 We plan to make these platforms freely available, so that scientists and students in their research can use them.
 We visualize potential applications of the research of this laboratory in catalysis processes, in quantum computation, control of optical structures such as vortices, optical tweezers.
 In the long term we intend for industrial applications.

-Director: Michal Kowalczyk
+Coordinator: Michal Kowalczyk

 Collaborators: M. Clerc, C. Falcón (Physics D., U. Chile)